 Most think weight loss is as simple as “eat less, do more.”
 On paper, the math adds up, but when you apply the same concept to the human body, things can get pretty shaky.
-The fact of the matter is eating less is just one part of the equation, with the rest of your weight loss coming from balancing out your hormones.
+The fact of the matter is eating less is just one part of the equation, with the rest of your weight loss coming from balancing out your hormones (and as we’ll talk about, those pesky hunger hormones).
 Your hormones are little chemical messengers that basically have a specific job: for instance, the hormone insulin is responsible for carrying nutrients into your body’s cells.
 Other hormones help build muscle mass, increase your heart rate and help you fall asleep (or stay awake).
 There’s even hormones to control your appetite.

 Wait you ask – did I say appetite?
 I sure did; we call these bad boys your hunger hormones and they can be responsible for a late night binge.
 To be fair, they can also cause you to not be hungry as well.
 The overall point here is that weight loss goes far beyond just slashing calories but rather getting control over your hormones.
 Let’s explore things in greater detail:

 Ghrelin- This hormone is released by your stomach and pancreas (among other organs).
 When you fast or partake in very low calorie dieting, your body releases ghrelin in an attempt to stimulate your appetite to make you eat more food.
 This is where dieting gets tricky, because if you eat adequate “diet” foods (i.e. protein and smart fats) you’re less likely to have to deal with this hormone.
 Those who are trying to gain muscle mass and need to eat a lot have frequent battles with this hormone.